By Susan Yaruta-Young

 Saturday, November 10, 1984.
 Max and Charles are off on a “guys’ getaway” with their stepfather, Fred.
 The trip takes them to Kent and Queen Anne’s counties, located on the Eastern Shore of Maryland.
 It’s Veterans Day Weekend, and Fred has planned this trip around history to show the boys a few important sites from Colonial times and the Civil War era.
 Included in the “getaway package” is meeting old and new friends.
 And a very important reason for the trip is to find a new home for Miss Starry Eyes, a wild Canada goose who was rescued and raised by their grandparents.
 During the weekend, some plans will unfold as Fred hoped, but many new people, twists and turns, fill this Saturday-into-Sunday morning with unexpected adventures.

 The Latest from Our Blog

 Four Hundred Years of History

 Secant Publishing was founded to honor and deepen the rich heritage of literature from, of, and about the Eastern Shore of Delaware, Maryland, and Virginia — often called Delmarva — that fat apostrophe of land that both separates and connects Chesapeake Bay and Atlantic Ocean, Delaware Bay and Virginia Capes.

 Known best by many for its idyllic beaches and coves, oysters and blue crabs, the Eastern Shore is also a fertile hatchery for great books.
-It has nurtured and inspired four centuries’ worth of renowned literature, from the Chesapeake Bay travel chronicles of Captain John Smith to 20th century works by John Barth, Gilbert Byron, Marguerite Henry, James Michener, and William Warner, among many others who might be named.
+It has nurtured and inspired four centuries’ worth of literature, from the 17th century travel chronicles of Captain John Smith to 20th century works by John Barth, Katherine Paterson, Christopher Tilghman, Marguerite Henry, James Michener, Helen Chappell, and William Warner, among many others who might be named.

 Enjoy our blog, our news notes, and our growing list of authors and titles.